DominicSimpson/portfolio/learnings/http.md

 ## 11. Use consistent layout and spacing

-We ensured that the data on countries that displays on our page was laid out in a consistent manner, with equal spacing, so that it provides an easily readable experience for the user that works well on the eye.
+We ensured that the generated data table on countries that displays on our page was laid out in a consistent manner, with equal spacing, so that it provides an easily readable experience for the user that works well on the eye (CSS below).
+In addition, we have used colour contrasts to clearly delineate the Search bar heading section, including a logo and description of the site's purposes, with the data table section (in a darker background-colour), while using the same font for both sections for consistency.
+The same font is also used in the footer, which is clearly delineated by a black background colour.

 ```css
 .country-list {